za/tango_with_django_book/17/chapters/ajax.rst

 This piece of JQuery/Javascript will add an event handler to the element with id ``#likes``, i.e. the button.
 When clicked, it will extract the category id from the button element, and then make an AJAX GET request which will make a call to ``/rango/like_category/`` encoding the ``category id`` in the request.
 If the request is successful, then the HTML element with id like_count (i.e. the <strong> ) is updated with the data returned by the request, and the HTML element with id likes (i.e. the <button>) is hidden.

 There is a lot going on here and getting the mechanics right when constructing pages with AJAX can be a bit tricky.
-Essentially here, when the button is clicked an AJAX request is made, given our url mapping, this invokes the ``like_category`` view which updates the category and returns a new number of likes.
+Essentially here, when the button is clicked an AJAX request is made, given our url mapping, this invokes the ``like_category`` view which updates the category and returns the new number of likes.
 When the AJAX request receives the response it updates parts of the page, i.e. the text and the button.

-#TODO(leifos): Explain in more detail the Jquery code.
+The ``#likes`` button is hidden.

 Adding Inline Category Suggestions